-But if your annual report is visually-engaging, it will grab the attention of readers and hold it.
-Not only that, but a well-designed report can also communicate the information more effectively than a bland, basic report.
+If your annual report is visually-engaging, it will grab the attention of readers and hold it.
 You can visualize data, include your branding, and incorporate your team’s personality into the design.

-Plus, if you start with an annual report template, you don’t need to be a trained graphic designer to create a memorable report!
-Use a template as a base and incorporate your own information, visuals, color schemes, fonts and more.
+Start with an annual report design template.
+You don’t need to be a trained graphic designer to create a memorable report!
+Use a template as the framework and incorporate your own information, visuals, color schemes, fonts and more.

 Often enough, what an annual report design is missing most is some color.